DanPearce/CI_PP4_TheForum/README.md

 - [Am I Responsive? - ui.dev](https://ui.dev/amiresponsive) - Used to create the responsive images for the site.
 - [Cloudinary](https://cloudinary.com/) - Used to host the images used on the live site.
 - [Summernote](https://summernote.org/) - Used to enhance some text fields on the site.
+- [Mailtrap](https://www.mailtrap.io/) - Used to send the data from the contact us form to the site owner.
 - Validation:
     - [WC3 Markup Validation Serivce](https://validator.w3.org/) - Used to validate the HTML.
     - [W3C Jigsaw Validation Service](https://jigsaw.w3.org/css-validator/) - Used to validate the CSS.